Term of the Moment

 Definition: smartphone

 A combination cellphone and handheld computer that created the greatest tech revolution since the Internet.
 The two smartphone platforms are iPhone and Android.
-Each year since 2014, more than a billion smartphones have been sold.
+As of 2024, there are nearly seven billion smartphones in use, and half of U.S. citizens spend around four hours a day using them.
 See how to select a mobile device.

 Most Versatile Device Ever

 A smartphone does everything a personal computer can do, and because of its mobility, a whole lot more.
-Although screen size is a limitation, increasingly higher resolutions and pixel density make text quite readable.
-Although typing is more cumbersome than with a desktop keyboard, voice recognition continues to eliminate much of the tedium.
+Although screen size is a limitation, the increasingly higher resolutions and pixel density make text very readable.
+Although typing is more cumbersome than on a desktop keyboard, voice recognition continues to eliminate much of the tedium.
 See phablet.

 A smartphone combines a cellphone with email and Web, music and movie player, camera, camcorder, GPS navigation, alarm clock, flashlight, photo album, address book and more.
 It is also a personal assistant (see virtual assistant).
 Because a smartphone is generally within reach 24/7, it is a lot more personal than a personal computer, and much more versatile.
-For the first time in history, systems can be designed that allow people to control anything in the world no matter where they are.
+For the first time in history, systems can be designed that allow anyone to control anything worldwide.

 Apps, Apps and More Apps